 C.05/1216 Greenbushes Townsite Carpark That Council: 1.
 Adopts in principle the proposed Greenbushes Town Centre Carpark and Access Concept Plan.
 2. Authorises the CEO to progresses discussion with the landholders to acquire private property adjacent to the laneway at the rear of the shopping area on the corner of Blackwood Road and Stanifer Streets in Greenbushes for the purposes of creating a formalised car parking area.
 3. Requests the CEO to finalise the plan to include appropriate drainage, road access and parking and traffic ways.
+4. Requests the CEO to identify suitable funding opportunities for the project.
 T Clynch growth strategy projects and took the opportunity to ask for an update on transfer of the former Water Corporation dams to the Shire.
 A response was subsequently received from the Minister advising that DBCA is supportive in-principle of the Shire's request to use the dams for recreation but a number of issues need to be addressed with both the Shire and Water Corporation.
 A meeting of all parties is to be requested to expedite the matter.
 May 2020 A meeting of relevant agencies is required but hasn't been able to be arranged due to COVID-19.
 With the current easing of restrictions a meeting is to be scheduled.
 Letters sent to affected property owners in order to commence consultation on possible ceding of private land for the project (March 2017).
-Cr Scallan provided an update to the February 2018 Standing Committee meeting advising: Consultation still in progress Owner now supportive of concept Commercial discussions to commence Once agreement in place June 2020 Land acquisition is to be funded by Talison as part of the Greenbushes CBD Parking & Safety Enhancement Project in the Growth Strategy.
-Advice was received from Talison in June that due to economic factors the funding of the land acquisition had to be deferred until 2021/22. formalised car parking area.
-3. Requests the CEO to finalise the plan to include appropriate drainage, road access Owner now supportive of concept Commercial discussions to commence The CEO meet with Grow Greenbushes representatives on 31 May 2018 to discuss pathway for acquiring land and investigating
+Cr Scallan provided an update to the February 2018 Standing Committee meeting advising: Consultation still in progress Owner now supportive of concept Commercial discussions to commence Once agreement in place discussions will be had with other landowners Detailed design work now June 2020 Land acquisition is to be funded by Talison as part of the Greenbushes CBD Parking & Safety Enhancement Project in the Growth Strategy.
+Advice was received from Talison in June that due to economic factors the funding of the land acquisition had to be deferred until 2021/22.
+4. Requests the CEO to identify suitable discussions will be had with other

 grant opportunities (June 2018).

-An updated concept plan has been received
+An updated concept plan has been received and is being assessed (July 2018).

-and is being assessed (July 2018).
+and is being assessed (July 2010).

 Letters have been sent to land owners

 requesting written agreement to the

 proposals for land acquisition (September

 2018).

 Responses have been received from 2 of the

 3 land owners with the other advising that a

 response will be provided by early to mid

 November (October 2018).

+November 2018

-November 2018 Two great applications have been submitted
+Two grant applications have been submitted

-Two grant applications have been submitted for this project and will be determined by
+for this project and will be determined by

 March 2018.

 January 2019

 Revised offers for land acquisition are to be

 sent to the property owners.
+February 2019

-February 2019 Awaiting confirmation from Talison about
+Awaiting confirmation from Talison about

 funding commitment to the land acquisition

 component of the project before sending

 updated offers to affected land owners.

-March 2019

-Grant application was unsuccessful.
+March 2019 Grant application was unsuccessful.

+April 2019

-April 2019 Updated land acquisition offers have been
+Updated land acquisition offers have been

 sent to affected property owners.

 May 2019

 This is one of the projects identified for

-inclusion in Council's infrastructure plan

-prepared for the purpose of assessing and
+inclusion in Council's infrastructure plan prepared for the purpose of assessing and

-levering the expected population increase associated with the Talison Expansion
+levering the expected population increase

+associated with the Talison Expansion

 Project.

 August 2019

-· Page 17
+Pogo 17